Family Engagement

 Closing Circle

 As always, families are invited to participate in Closing Circle, which begins about 5 minutes before pickup.
-This is a chance to come together once more before lunch and Hebrew classes begin for older students.
+This is a chance to come together for songs and sharing before lunch and Hebrew classes begin.

 Pizza Lunch

-What began as a Teen Fundraiser for the Center Against Rape and Domestic Violence (CARDV) has now become an integral part of the Beit Midrash experience.
-Pizza Lunch!
-Signups are at the door each Beit Midrash morning and Woodstock's Pizza is delivered after Beit Midrash ends, just in time for lunch.
+What began one year as a teen fundraiser for the Center Against Rape and Domestic Violence (CARDV) has now become an integral part of the Beit Midrash experience.
+Pizza lunch signup is at the door each Beit Midrash morning and Woodstock's Pizza is delivered after Beit Midrash ends, just in time for lunch.
 Everyone who wants is welcome to stay and socialize over pizza (or any vegetarian lunch you want to bring).
-Pizza slices are reasonably-priced and all proceeds are donated to CARDV.
+Pizza slices are reasonably-priced, and all proceeds benefit the teens' Corvallis chapter of BBYO.

 Kitah Keshet

 Kitah Keshet is the epitome of family engagement!
-This special program is open to infants and toddlers through the age of 3 along with their caregivers, to explore Jewish songs, dancing, crafts, and play and engage with other self-identified Jewish families.
-Kitah Keshet runs at the same time as preK-7th Beit Midrash classes but uses a different registration form.
+This special program is open to infants and toddlers (and occasionally older siblings not yet ready for a Beit Midrash classroom) along with their caregivers, to explore Jewish songs, dancing, crafts, and play and engage with other self-identified Jewish families.
+Kitah Keshet runs at the same time as preK-7/8th Beit Midrash classes but uses a different registration form.
 More information and registration forms can be found under the "Kitah Keshet" link.